yasenstar/protege_pizza/README.md

 Welcome to the ultimate hands-on guide for learning **Ontology Engineering** using the famous `pizza.owl` tutorial.
 This repository is designed to take you from a complete beginner to an advanced user of **Protégé**, the world’s most popular ontology editor.

+🎉 We've reached 115 stars on GitHub!
+Thank you for your support.

 ## 🌟 Why Learn Ontology & Protégé?
 In the era of AI and Large Language Models (LLMs), **Ontologies** provide the structured "world knowledge" that machines need to reason.
 By mastering this tutorial, you will learn how to:
 - Define complex hierarchies and relationships.